ryansheehy0/Cheat_Sheets/C_C++/cpp_standard_libraries.md

 | Appending    | Fast                  |
 | Getting size | Done at compiler time |

+- Is there a linked list of arrays?

 ### [array](#c-standard-libraries)
 `std::array<type, size>` is used to store a block of continuous memory.
-This has advantages over the regular C style arrays because it supports iterators, error handing for reading/writing out of bounds, and allows you to easily get the size(Size is calculated at compile time).
+This has advantages over the regular C style arrays because it supports iterators, error handing for reading/writing out of bounds, and allows you to easily get the size(size is calculated at compile time).
 - Advantages
 	- Fast random access
 	- Automatically stored on the stack
 - Disadvantages
 	- Can't change size
 	- Slow to insert/delete

+.

 ### [vector](#c-standard-libraries)
 `std::vector<type>` is an array that can grow in size.
 First a fixed size array is stored in the heap.
 If an insert would overflow the array, a new larger fixed size array is created else where in the heap, and all the contents of the smaller array are moved to the larger array.